-Whether your first grader is still stumbling over beginning texts or sailing through books independently, there are nuances in first grade reading to pay attention to under the Common Core Standards.
-From decoding and fluency to building knowledge and hunting for evidence, here are the key reading skills your child should hone this year.
+Whether your first grader is still stumbling over beginning texts or sailing through books independently, there are key reading skills your child should learn this year under Common Core Standards.

 Those tricky vowels

 Your first grader certainly doesn’t need to know this, but there are 18 vowel phonemes — or distinct sounds — in the English language.
 Why is this important?
 Because phonemic awareness is an important indicator of how well a child will read within the first two years of school.

 This year, your child will be learning how to distinguish between what’s known as long and short vowel sounds in one-syllable words — an essential concept.
-(Here’s a way to explain the difference between long and short vowels: when a vowel sounds like its name, it’s a long sound: ape, feet, kite.
+(Here’s a way to explain the difference between long and short vowels: when a vowel sounds like its name, it’s a long sound: ape, feet.
 Short vowels don’t sound like their letter: cat, dot.)
 Kids will become intimately familiar with that trickiest of vowels, the silent e — and how adding an e to the end of a word can transform a short vowel into a long one.
 Tip: play the silent e game with your child: What happens if you put an e on hop?
 It turns into hope!

 Breaking the code